Data Rescue for Windows Review

 Upon choosing an output location, you will be shown a progress bar that indicates where Data Rescue is in the process.
 Once finished, a dialogue box will appear showing you whether or not the recovery was successful and how many files were recovered.

-After seeing how Data Rescue works on Windows, let’s move on to the criteria we used during our testing to form our final rating of the product.
+After seeing how Data Rescue works on Windows and evaluating its trustworthiness, let’s move on to the criteria we used during our testing to form our final rating of the product.

 74%